 Remember -- fire spreads quickly.
-If you cannot extinguish it in 30 seconds, get yourself out.
+If you cannot extinguish it with 1 fire extinguisher, get yourself out!

 To choose the proper extinguisher:

 Ø For ordinary fires involving solids such as wood, paper, and cloth, choose a water, dry chemical or water mist extinguisher with a label that says Class A, AC or ABC.
 Do not use water on flammable liquid or electrical fires.

 Ø For fires involving flammable liquids, choose a dry chemical or carbon dioxide extinguisher with a label that says Class BC or ABC.
 Never use a water extinguisher.

 Ø For fires involving active electrical equipment, choose a dry chemical, carbon dioxide or water mist extinguisher with a label that says Class BC, C, ABC or AC.

 Ø For fires involving metals, chose a graphite extinguisher with label that says Class D or use sand found in buckets located in laboratories.
 Never use an A, B, or C extinguisher on this type of fire.

-Ø For fires involving cooking equipment such as deep fat fryer chose a wet chemical extinguisher with a label that says Class K.
+Ø For fires involving cooking equipment such as deep fat fryer choose a wet chemical extinguisher with a label that says Class K.